ansible-community/collection_bot/ISSUE_HELP.md

 #### Existing Modules

 Existing community modules are developed, maintained and supported by the community.
-If you are a module maintainer, a maintainer of a module in the same namespace, or a core team member use the [`shipit`](#cmd-shipit) command to approve the pull request.
+If you are a module maintainer, a maintainer of a module in the same namespace, use the [`shipit`](#cmd-shipit) command to approve the pull request.
 The bot will wait for the pull request being labeled with [`shipit`](#label-shipit), then automerge.

 :information_source: If you are maintainer of the module or maintainer of a module in the same namespace, only one [`shipit`](#cmd-shipit) is required.

 #### Non-module changes

-The ansible core team approves these pull requests and it may take some time for them to get to your request.
+The collection maintainers approve these pull requests and it may take some time for them to get to your request.

 ## For community maintainers